 Potty training isn't just for puppies!
-Adult dogs might need a refresher on house training for various reasons, or they might never have learned that they're only supposed to go potty outside.
-Some dogs need help transitioning from using pee pads to only going to the bathroom outside.
+Adult dogs might need a refresher on house training if you've noticed a regression, or they might never have learned that they're only supposed to go potty outside.
+Some dogs need help transitioning from using pee pads to only going outdoors.

 Whether you've just adopted an adult dog that needs some potty training or your adult dog is suddenly having accidents inside, read on for reasons why this might be happening and how to house train your adult dog.

 Life Changes That Contribute to Potty Training Regression